kubecost/kubecost/cost-analyzer/README.md

 ## Adjusting Log Output

-You can adjust the log output while deploying through Helm by using the `logLevel` property and/or the `LOG_FORMAT` environment variable.
+You can adjust the log output by using the `logLevel` Helm value and/or the `LOG_FORMAT` environment variable.

 ### Adjusting Log Level